 Genomic privacy is receiving much attention with the unprecedented increase in the breadth and depth of biomedical datasets.
+Moreover, considering the legislative plans for encouraging public data sharing in biomedical research fields, privacy will the key factor in designing mechanisms for how these datasets will be shared.
 Most studies on genomic privacy are focused on protection of variants in personal genomes.
-Molecular phenotype datasets, however, can also contain substantial amount of sensitive information.
+Molecular phenotype datasets, like functional genomics datasets, can also contain substantial amount of sensitive information.
 Although there is no explicit genotypic information in them, the subtle phenotype-genotype correlations can be used to statistically predict genotypes from phenotypes.
-Predicted genotypes can then be used to link the entries in phenotype datasets to those in genotype datasets.
-Each linkage can potentially characterize some sensitive information about an individual.
-This linking attack can be very accurate considering the high dimensionality of phenotypes.
+Predicted genotypes can then be used to link the phenotype datasets the genotype datasets.
+The linkages can potentially characterize sensitive information about individuals, e.g. disease information.

 In this paper, we develop a formalism for quantification and analysis of potential individual characterizing information leakage in a linking attack.
 We analyze the tradeoff between the predictability of the genotypes and the amount of leaked information that can be used in linking and individual characterization.
 Then we show how one could practically instantiate an attack focusing on the most commonly available data sets, those of RNA-seq and eQTL.
-We develop a three step procedure showing how an attacker would select eQTLs, statistically predict the genotypes, and then perform linking based on the predicted genotypes.
+We develop a three step procedure showing how an attacker would select eQTLs, statistically predict the genotypes, and then perform linking based on the predicted genotypes which can be very accurate considering the high dimensionality of phenotypes.
 The linking attack becomes particularly easy to perform when one deals with outlier gene expression levels.
 To study this, we developed a particular realization of this attack for the outlier cases and quantified the amount of information leakage.

 BACKGROUND

 The decreasing cost of DNA sequencing [1] has rendered a massive increase in the amount of high-dimensional personalized biomedical data being generated [2].
-Many consortia, like GTex [3], ENCODE [4], 1000 Genomes [5], and TCGA [6], are generating large amount of personalized biomedical datasets.
-Coupled with the generated data, sophisticated analysis methods are being developed to discover correlations between genotypes and phenotypes, some of which can contain sensitive information like disease status.
-Although these correlations could be useful for discovering how genotypes and phenotypes interact, they could also be utilized by an adversary in a linking attack for matching the entries in datasets where genotypes and phenotypes are stored.
-For example, when phenotype dataset is available, the adversary can utilize the phenotype-genotype correlations to statistically predict the genotypes, compare the predicted genotypes with the entries in another dataset that contains genotypes.
-For the entries that are correctly matching, he/she can reveal sensitive phenotypes of the individuals and characterize them.
-Even when the strength of each phenotype-to-genotype correlation is not high, the availability of a large number of phenotype-genotype correlations to the adversary increases the accuracy of correct linking.
+The molecular phenotype datasets, when generated in a high-throughput manner, substantially grow the list of the quasi-identifiers (such as birth date, ZIP code, gender) for the respective individual, which can be used by an adversary to identify them.
+Moreover, with the recent announcement of Precision Medicine Initiative [3], a very large body of these datasets is to be generated and shared among researchers [4].
+Following this, National Institutes of Health recently released the plans to encourage public access to biomedical datasets from scientific studies [4–6].
+Considering the fact that one does not need many identifiers to uniquely pinpoint an individual [7–9], these datasets has the potential to exacerbate the risk of privacy breach.